iliu-net/Backup/README.md

 - Store backups locally and/or on Google Drive.
 - Interrupted uploads to Google Drive automatically resume.
 - Get email notifications when something goes wrong.
 - The settings page interface uses standard WordPress elements to fit right in.
 - Extensive contextual help included.
 - Advanced options are provided to control the inner workings of the plugin.

 ## Installation

-The plugin requires WordPress 3.4 or higher and is installed like any other plugin.
+The plugin requires WordPress and is installed like any other plugin.

 - Upload the plugin to the `/wp-contents/plugins/` folder.
 - Activate the plugin from the 'Plugins' menu in WordPress.
 - Configure the plugin by following the instructions on the `Backup` settings page.

 If you need support configuring the plugin click on the `help` button on the top right of the settings page.

 ## Contributors